nate-lund/animal-architects/docs/04_bioturbation_review.md

 -   Runge (1973) and Volobuyeve (1984) thermodyanics of soil end points

+### (Nye, 1954)

+discusses the genesis of a catena of tropical soils in West Africa making reference to the role of soil fauna, here ants, earthworms, and termites, in the creation of stonelines in soils.
+The author compares the soil texture of termite mounds to that of the suspected termite-formed horizon and finds them similar.
+He makes notes about coarse fragment size relating to bedrock fracture density and the releative importance of clay illuviation in texture contrast development.

 ### References

 Gabet, Emmanuel J., O.J.
 Reichman, and Eric W. Seabloom.
 “The Effects of Bioturbation on Soil Processes and Sediment Transport.” *Annual Review of Earth and Planetary Sciences* 31, no. 1 (May 2003): 249–73. <https://doi.org/10.1146/annurev.earth.31.100901.141314>.